WWII British "Lamp, Electric, No. 1" (Blackout)

 Collector Notes

 The Lamp, Electric, No. 1 is often mistaken for a simple bicycle lamp, but the belt clip, hood and dimmer point to its role as a personal blackout and inspection light.
-Collectors look for clear maker and designation stamps, an intact hood and dimmer, and original paint that still shows its wartime olive tone.
-Heavy overpainting and missing knobs or lenses are common problems on surviving examples.
+Collectors look for clear maker and designation stamps, an intact hood and dimmer, and original paint.

 Provenance